 The rules set out in other chapters regarding EU disputes apply only when the conditions in them are satisfied.
-There is generally a dispute between EU based parties.
-Where the EU rules don\’t apply the traditional common law rules apply.
-These are quite different in that they are more discretionary and less mandatory.
+There is generally a dispute between EU-based parties.

 The EU rules do not apply where the defendant is not domiciled in an EU State or where rules do not allot jurisdiction in a particular way.
 The traditional rules also apply where there are no EU rules do not apply.

-- If the person is physically present (although the court may stay (suspend) proceedings on the basis another court is more appropriate).
+- If the person is physically present (although the court may stay (suspend) proceedings on the basis that another court is more appropriate).

 - The defendant submits to the jurisdiction.